-The American writer Bruce Feiler recently published a best-selling book entitled The Secrets of Happy Families.1 It's an engaging work that uses research largely drawn from fields like team building, problem solving and conflict resolution, showing how management techniques can be used at home also to help make families cohesive units that make space for personal growth.
+The American writer Bruce Feiler published a best-selling book entitled The Secrets of Happy Families.1 It's an engaging work that uses research largely drawn from fields like team building, problem solving, and conflict resolution to show how management techniques can also be used at home to help make families cohesive units that make space for personal growth.

 At the end, however, he makes a very striking and unexpected point: "The single most important thing you can do for your family may be the simplest of all: develop a strong family narrative."
-He quotes a study from Emory University that the more children know about their family's story, "the stronger their sense of control over their lives, the higher their selfesteem, the more successfully they believe their family functions."2
+He quotes a study from Emory University that the more children know about their family's story, "the stronger their sense of control over their lives, the higher their self-esteem, the more successfully they believe their family functions."2 descendant I am.
+These are the roots of which I am the stem reaching upward toward the sun.

 A family narrative connects children to something larger than themselves.
 It helps them make sense of how they fit into the world that existed before they were born.
-It gives them the starting-point of an identity.
+It gives them the starting point of an identity.
 That in turn becomes the basis of confidence.
 It enables children to say: This is who I am.
 This is the story of which I am a part.
-These are the people who came before me and whose descendant I am.
-These are the roots of which I am the stem reaching upward toward the sun.
+These are the people who came before me and whose